JamesJunyuGuo/JamesJunyuGuo.github.io/_pages/about.md

 You can find my CV here [Junyu's CV](../assets/CV_Junyu_Final.pdf).

 ### Contact Me
 To contact me, see the information below.
-Linkedin: www.linkedin.com/in/junyuguo-james
 Email: guojyjames [at] gmail [dot] com / junyuguo24 [at] berkeley [dot] edu